The Lightning Wheel

-The Lightning Wheel (original title La Roue fulgurante) is a 1908 book by Jean de La Hire.
+The Fiery Wheel (original title La Roue fulgurante) is a 1908 science fiction book by Jean de La Hire.
 It was originally serialized of publication in daily newspaper Le Matin.

 Plot

 Five humans are abducted by a spaceship and transported to the planet Mercury.
 There they must face a cannibalistic species of aliens.
 On Earth, there is an attempt to save them using psychic powers.

 Influence

 After the novel's success, Le Matin gave La Hire an exclusive contract.

-Bertrand Méheust, a French sociologist, began a study of the science fiction parallels to ufo mythology when he stumbled upon a copy of the novel in his family's attic.
+Bertrand Méheust, a French sociologist, began a study of the science fiction parallels to UFO mythology when he stumbled upon a copy of the novel in his family's attic.
 He opened it and began reading how the central characters find themselves being lifted up by a ray into a flying disc that hums and glows with a halo of light.

+Translation

+In 2013 the original french novel was adapted to English by Brian Stableford and published by Black Coat Press.
+The novel had previously been called The Lightning Wheel in english, but is now known as The Fiery Wheel.